bofie/cs168_student/projects/proj1_chat/spec.md

 ### Non-blocking sockets

-You'll need to use non-blocking sockets for this part of the assignment, because unlike in part 0, you don't know what to block on.
-For example, the client could block on reading data from the socket connected to the server, but then would miss data sent to stdin in the meantime.
+You'll need to use non-blocking sockets for this part of the assignment, because both your client and server need to receive data from multiple sources, in an unknown order.
+Consider what would happen if your client used blocking sockets, as in part 0, with a call like:

+    message_from_server = client_socket.recv(200)

+Now suppose that the server doesn't send any messages for a while, but while the client is blocked waiting on the `recv` call to return, the user types some data into stdin.
+The client should read the data from stdin and send it to the server -- but the client is stuck blocked waiting on data from the server socket!
+To address this problem, you can use non-blocking sockets.

 To use non-blocking sockets, you'll need to use the `select` call in the `select` library.
 For more about how to use `select` and a very relevant example, take a look at [this page](http://www.bogotobogo.com/python/python_network_programming_tcp_server_client_chat_server_chat_client_select.php).
-While you are required to use non-blocking sockets for reading data and accepting connections, it's fine to use blocking sockets for sending messages (since the messages you're sending are short, so `send` and `sendall` should not block for long periods of time).
+While you are required to use non-blocking sockets for reading data and accepting connections, it's fine to use blocking sockets for sending messages (since the messages you're sending are short and you don't need to handle sending a large number of messages in quick succession, `send` and `sendall` should not block for long periods of time).

+## Submission Details

+You will be submitting your project on [okpy](http://okpy.org).
+When you visit the webpage, sign in using your Berkeley email.
+You should already be automatically registered as a student in the course.
+If this is not the case or you encounter any issues, please fill out this [form](https://docs.google.com/a/berkeley.edu/forms/d/e/1FAIpQLScA8gyPc1C0bNCAqWyKWWZRANuXBP2yslFeddtrwtvI6pyIjA/viewform).

+You can then upload your project files into the "Project 1" assignment by selecting the assignment and then selecting to create a new submission.
+You will not be receiving any feedback from the autograder until the project is over, but you can submit as many times as you want.
+By default, your most recent submission will be graded.
+If you don't want this behavior, you can select to have a previous one graded instead.

 ## FAQ